JimothyJohn/scrollytelling/SCOPE.md

 1. **`id`**: Unique identifier indicating order (e.g., 1, 2, 3).
 2. header: The measurement e.g. “number of pins crimped”
 3. value: The main stat 27,000 (the number of pins crimped).
-4. subtext: The fun comparison (e.g., "That’s enough to shake hands with every person in [City Name]!").
+4. subtext: The fun comparison (e.g., "That’s enough to shake hands with every person in Key West!").
 5. **graphic**: (Optional) Relative path to a supporting graphic in the assets folder (e.g., `./assets/state-shape.png`).
-6. **`animationStyle`**: (Optional) A tag to vary the animation slightly between blocks so it doesn't look repetitive (e.g., "zoom-in", "slide-left", "pop-up").
+6. **`animation`**: (Optional) A tag to vary the animation slightly between blocks so it doesn't look repetitive (e.g., "zoom-in", "slide-left", "pop-up").

 **Example Data Payload (for testing):**